v-rgrace/Viva/Viva/glint/setup/employee-raw-data-export.md

 - Microsoft won't facilitate direct transfers to third parties, such as alternative survey platforms or data analytics consultants.
 - The customer remains the data controller and Microsoft permanently prohibits customer access to non-RDE survey data at the *customers' explicit instruction*.

-## Export company-level raw data

-For closed surveys where raw survey responses were enabled, admins can export raw survey responses from Viva Glint.

-### Export raw response data for Recurring and Ad Hoc surveys

-1. Go to **configuration** and select **Survey Programs.**
-2. Select your survey program and go to the **Completed** cycles tab.
-3. On the row with the appropriate cycle, select the ellipses (three dots) and then **Export Raw Survey Responses.**
-4. In the export pane that appears:
-   1. Choose whether to include **Comments**, **Survey Sent Date**, and **Use question's description instead of UUID** in the **Export Options** section.
-   2. Select attributes that you want to include in the **Attributes** section.
-   3. After making all selections, select **Export**.
-5. Your .csv file downloads to your device.
-Larger files can take more time to generate; you receive an email when your file is ready to download.

-### Export raw response data for Lifecycle and Always-On surveys

-1. Go to **Configuration** and select **Survey Programs.**
-2. Select your survey program and then the **Actions** menu.
-3. Choose **Export Raw Survey Responses.**
-4. In the export pane:
-   1. Select a Start Date and End Date in the **Date Range** section.
-   2. Choose whether to include **Comments**, **Survey Sent Date**, and **Use question's description instead of UUID** in the **Export Options** section.
-   3. Select attributes that you want to include in the **Attributes** section.
-   4. After you make all selections, select **Export**.
-5. The .csv file downloads to your device.
-Larger files can take more time to generate; you receive an email when your file is ready to download.